cliosight/cliosight_templates/Overview.md

 2. Forms to create contacts, groups and meetings requests
 3. A report for listing all meeting documents
 4. Two reports with a global filter
-5. HTML in between UI components
+5. HTML in between UI components and at the beginning and end of the dashboard.
 6. (Charts)

 [Click here](json_examples/cliosight_meetings_dashboard.json) to view the JSON definition for this dashboard.